Volkswagen California review

 If you allow for the fact that the California is based on a commercial van, this camper gives a reasonable account of itself on a twisty road.
 The steering may feel rather vague and imprecise compared to that of a family car, but you quickly get used to the VW's extra bulk and won't find it intimidating to drive.
 It's been tweaked slightly for the 6.1 version but feels very similar on the move, and the fear of upsetting the plates and pots in the cupboards is likely to ensure a more relaxed pace.

 UK examples come with a choice of two 2.0-litre diesel engines and a seven-speed DSG dual-clutch automatic gearbox.
-The Coast trim is only available with the less powerful 148bhp engine and front-wheel drive, taking 14.3 seconds from 0-62mph.
+The Beach and Coast trims are only available with the less powerful 148bhp engine and front-wheel drive, taking 14.3 seconds from 0-62mph.

-Pick the plusher California Ocean model, and you get a choice of both the 148bhp entry-level engine and a 196bhp version that can be specced with Volkswagen’s 4MOTION four-wheel drive.
+Pick the plusher California Ocean model, and you get a choice of both the 148bhp entry-level engine and a 201bhp version that can be specced with Volkswagen’s 4MOTION four-wheel drive.

 It's quiet too, with more noise from the wind as it passes over its bulky body than from the engine itself.
 We found the automatic transmission in the updated California felt slightly smoother than before too, adding to its refinement.